lesronn/Umat_Virtual_Campus_tour/readme.md

 # UMAT Virtual Campus Tour

-A system to help students, visitors, teaching and non-teaching staff know their way around the University.
+A user-friendly system designed to help students, visitors, and staff easily find their way around the UMaT campus.

 ## Screenshots of the System